 About the C Lazy U Ranch

-Of The Great American West Since 1919
+Honoring and Preserving The Traditions of the Great American West Since 1919

 C Lazy U is one of the few remaining places where you can experience the traditions of the American West from the moment you arrive.
 Family, horsemanship and land preservation form the foundation of our mission: Honoring And Preserving The Traditions Of The Great American West.

-The Colorado Family Vacation of a Lifetime
+The Colorado Ranch Vacation of a Lifetime

 At the core of our mission is providing a place where families can gather together on their Colorado family vacations in a spirit of adventure and camaraderie, far from the stresses of daily life.
 The ranch has been family-owned since its inception and our goal is to help families create memories that will last a lifetime.
 We strive to embrace our guests with genuine warmth and true western hospitality.
 Families are drawn to the C Lazy U generation after generation, year after year to recharge and revitalize and we aim to help them continue this tradition far into the future.
 Your horseback riding vacations at the C Lazy U will feel like stepping back in time to a comfortable place full of leisure and laughter, sharing, and exploration.
-We want the C Lazy U to forever be a place where families can grow together.
+We want the C Lazy U dude ranch to forever be a place where families can grow together.

 A Legacy of Superb Horsemanship